 PhD programs in forensic psychology are considered terminal research degrees, preparing graduates to conduct in-depth studies of specialized subfields of their discipline.
 These programs generally take longer than PsyD programs.

-PsyD programs in forensic psychology are more clinically focused, preparing holders to practice psychology in a range of settings.
+PsyD programs in forensic psychology are more clinically focused, preparing holders to practice psychology in various settings.
 These degrees are more hands-on in nature, focusing on the practice of the discipline rather than advancing its theoretical underpinnings.

 While admissions requirements vary for each institution, here is a list of common items requested when applying for forensic psychology PhD programs:

-This faith-based curriculum aims to weave a biblical perspective into their scientific and clinical courses and emphasizes human value as well as techniques and theories related to psychology.
+This faith-based curriculum aims to weave a biblical perspective into their scientific and clinical courses and emphasizes human value and techniques and theories related to psychology.
 Tuition discounts are available for current and former military service members and their spouses.

 Northcentral University offers a 60-credit online PhD program in psychology.
-Students have eight unique specializations to choose from: addictions, the psychology of gender and sexual fluidity, general psychology, gerontology, health psychology, industrial-organizational psychology, mental health policy and practice, trauma and disaster relief, and counseling psychology (with or without a California licensure track).
+Students have ten unique specializations to choose from: substance-related and addictive disorders; the psychology of gender and sexual fluidity; general psychology; gerontology; health psychology; industrial-organizational psychology; social policy and behavioral health administration; trauma and disaster relief, and counseling psychology (with or without a California licensure track).

 With an emphasis on experiential learning through case studies and real-life situations, this program demands that students use critical thinking skills to evaluate real-world problems and practice research methods to advance the field of psychology.
 New courses begin every Monday.